Bhagyashree-Dahima/Restaurant-Orders-SQL-Project/README.md

 📂 Repository Structure
 📁 Restaurant-Orders-Analysis
- ┣ 📄 README.md   # Project Documentation
+┣ 📄 README.md   # Project Documentatio
 ┣ 📄 queries.sql # All SQL queries written for objectives
 ┣ 📊 insights.pdf # Summary of insights (optional visualization)
 ┗ 📂 dataset     # MySQL dataset files

 🚀 How to Use